 Faro Boutique Hotel is a super stylish boutique hotel, located only a short walk from the Old Town.
-The hotel Fine design, bright and modern rooms make it a perfect for all types of visitors.
+The hotel has a really fine design, and bright and modern rooms make it a perfect for all types of visitors.
 Some rooms have a furnished balcony.
 The hotel features a rooftop terrace with views of the Ria Formosa and the city of Faro.

 Stay Hotel Faro Centro

 Stay Hotel Faro Centro provides comfortable and modern stay in the center of Faro, only a short walk to Rua Santo António and not that far from Cathedral.
-The rooms feature simple furniture, tile floors, and otypical regional decor.
+The rooms feature simple furniture, tile floors and typical regional decor.
 The hotel has a terrace and a bar where it offers you rich buffet-style breakfast.

 The Guest House Sao Filipe